StarostinV/nflows-hands-on/README.md

 ## Hands-on session on Normalizing Flows

-This repository contains the materials for the hands-on session on normalizing flows that took place on 23.05.24 at Bernhäuser Forst in Filderstedt as a part of the training course "[Advanced Deep Learning](https://indico.desy.de/event/40560/)".
+This repository contains the materials for the hands-on session on normalizing flows that took place on 23.05.24 at Bernhäuser Forst in Filderstadt as a part of the training course "[Advanced Deep Learning](https://indico.desy.de/event/40560/)".